A researcher takes an upward view of the interior of NSTX, shown with the centre column. Copyright for all three photos: Princeton Plasma Physics Lab.

 in the USA and MAST

 in the UK are the largest spherical tokamaks in the program worldwide.
-The spherical tokamak (ST) has the potential to provide a smaller and more maintainable FNSF, but many physics and technical issues remain for the ST. The recently begun upgrade of NSTX (and upcoming upgrade of MAST) will help address and resolve these remaining issues for the ST."
+The spherical tokamak has the potential to provide a smaller and more maintainable FNSF, but many physics and technical issues remain.
+The recently begun upgrade of NSTX (and upcoming upgrade of MAST) will help address and resolve these remaining issues for spherical tokamaks."

 The NSTX Upgrade will include the doubling of the reactor's

 magnetic field to 1 tesla, the doubling of its plasma current to 2 million amperes, the doubling of its beam heating power from 5 MW to 10 MW, and a quintupling of the pulse-length from 1 s to 5 s.
 "This enhancement will provide access to reduced collisionality (higher temperature) to allow the study of the plasma transport and stability properties much closer to FSNF conditions," says Menard.
 "The new second neutral beam system that will provide the increased heating power is aimed more tangentially to increase the current drive efficiency and controllability, and this should enable access to fully non-inductive operation.
-Fully non-inductive current drive is essential for steady-state operation of a tokamak or ST-based FNSF to provide continuous operation and high neutron fluence.
-The same new Neutral Beam Injection (NBI)system is also predicted to be much better absorbed at low plasma current and will enable tests of non-inductive plasma current ramp-up—a critical need for ST designs that do not incorporate a central solenoid."
+Fully non-inductive current drive is essential for steady-state operation of a tokamak or spherical tokamak-based FNSF to provide continuous operation and high neutron fluence.
+The same new neutral beam injection system is also predicted to be much better absorbed at low plasma current and will enable tests of non-inductive plasma current ramp-up—a critical need for spherical tokamak designs that do not incorporate a central solenoid."

 Inside the NSTX test cell: the apple-shaped fusion experiment includes exterior vertical red magnetic coils and horizontal blue magnetic coils.
 The rectangular steel box to the left of the machine contains the neutral beam system for heating plasma.